 “Nous sommes en grève.”

-The Caribbean French Antilles archipelago islands of Guadeloupe is a comfortable four-hour flight from either Montreal or New York.
-And sometimes, particularly in our cold winters, you may need a little bit of French familiarity that Florida or Mexico does not offer.
+The Caribbean French Antilles archipelago islands of Guadeloupe are a comfortable four-hour flight from Montreal or New York.
+And sometimes, particularly in our cold winters, you may need a little French familiarity that Florida or Mexico does not offer.
 This tropical overseas department of France is located in the Leeward Islands of the Eastern Caribbean and offers vacation-seeking visitors beautiful tropical resorts, a lively gastronomic mix of Creole, Caribbean and French classics, as well as remote beaches, a world-class museum and the chance to hike an equatorial rainforest.

-Enjoy the Resorts
+Enjoy the Resorts of Guadeloupe

-Enjoy first-night drinks on warm Caribbean porch of the Relais du Moulin in picturesque Saint-Anne.
+Enjoy first-night drinks on the warm Caribbean porch of the Relais du Moulin in picturesque Saint-Anne.
 Guarded by a huge, ancient windmill that greets you upon arrival and is your constant dinner and breakfast companion and guide, and home to one of 40 bungalows, 15 Junior Suites or five Superior Jacuzzi Suites, all with a classic French Caribbean feel.
 Placed discreetly among lush floral and tropical gardens just minutes to the Plage de Bois Jolan and tropical walks, the Relais is the perfect hotel to begin or end your Guadeloupe adventure.
-Enjoy her inviting pool, perfect Caribbean porch for a cocktail, dinner in the evening-romantic Le Mango restaurant, a soothing spa experience, including products of partners Sothys and Bernard Cassière or just indulge yourself in the attentive, personal and professional service of the ever-smiling and efficient staff.
+Enjoy her inviting pool, perfect Caribbean porch for a cocktail, dinner in the evening-romantic Le Mango restaurant, a soothing spa experience, including products of partners Sothys and Bernard Cassière or indulge yourself in the attentive, personal and professional service of the ever-smiling and efficient staff.

-Set on its own private white sand beach and central to pretty much everything in Gosier, La Créole Beach Hotel & Spa offers a big resort feel: three spacious freshwater swimming pools, one exclusively for the kids, water-sports on the beach at La Kaz Notik, on-site restaurants and lobby bar entertainment, or a total family vacation base to discover Gosier’s Aquarium, the Beach of Petit-Havre or the Fort Fleur d’épée.
+Set on its own private white sand beach and central to pretty much everything in Gosier, La Créole Beach Hotel & Spa offers a big resort feel: three spacious freshwater swimming pools, one exclusively for the kids, water sports on the beach at La Kaz Notik, on-site restaurants and lobby bar entertainment, or a total family vacation base to discover Gosier’s Aquarium, the Beach of Petit-Havre or the Fort Fleur d’épée.
 Adult time includes a romantic dinner overlooking the booming, crashing waves in the resort’s Le Zawag Restaurant, or the Créole Jazz Club and La Rhumerie offer fun adult times away from the kids.
 Play your best James Bond doppelganger and try the tables at the off-resort Casino du Gosier.

-Enjoy Some Nature
+Enjoy Some Nature in Guadeloupe

 The easy climb up to the high cross of La Pointe des Châteaux offers spectacular, sweeping views across the Grand-Terre and Basse-Terre and petit La Désirade islands, all from the very tip of the Eastern coast of Grande-Terre.
-Our young guide quietly mentions that La Pointe des Châteaux is somewhat of a religious pilgrimage for locals, and we spied flameless votives, weathered rosaries and – an acknowledgement of the islands ‘Vodou’ practices, the direct result of African slaves combining their spiritual practices with the beliefs of their captors – we spied the odd pin-stuck doll, and an unfortunate chicken who gave it’s life, countering an evil spell or two.
+Our young guide quietly mentions that La Pointe des Châteaux is somewhat of a religious pilgrimage for locals.
+We spied flameless votives, weathered rosaries and – an acknowledgement of the islands ‘Vodou’ practices, the direct result of African slaves combining their spiritual practices with the beliefs of their captors – we spied the odd pin-stuck doll, and an unfortunate chicken who gave it’s life, countering an evil spell or two.

 Enjoy some History

-Sitting on the edge of the harbor of Pointe-à-Pitre, and the former Darboussier sugar factory, the Memorial ACTe is one of the most comprehensive and engaging museums wholly dedicated to the global, collective memory of slavery and adult trafficking and is a must-visit when in Pointe-à-Pitre, and worth the short drive from wherever you vacation on Guadeloupe.
+Sitting on the edge of the harbour of Pointe-à-Pitre, and the former Darboussier sugar factory, the Memorial ACTe is one of the most comprehensive and engaging museums wholly dedicated to the global, collective memory of slavery and adult trafficking and is a must-visit when in Pointe-à-Pitre, and worth the short drive from wherever you vacation on Guadeloupe.
 Opened in May 2015, the museum’s black façade pays tribute to the millions of victims of slavery.
-A quartz constellation represents the millions of lost souls to the slave trade and the building’s silver latticework envelopes the building like the spreading roots of a banyan tree, all beautifully designed by the Guadeloupian Architecture Workshop BMC (Berthelot / Mocka Celestine).
+A quartz constellation represents the millions of lost souls to the slave trade.
+The building’s silver latticework envelopes the building like the spreading roots of a banyan tree, all beautifully designed by the Guadeloupian Architecture Workshop BMC (Berthelot / Mocka Celestine).
 Add the museum to your must-do list in Guadeloupe.